 Be Safe and Wear Something Bright Whilst Dog Walking

-London dog walkers or any big city canine walkers must be especially careful about walking dogs in the dark.
+London dog walkers or big city canine walkers must be especially careful about walking dogs in the dark.
 Dangers may lurk where you least expect them.
 Here are some autumn dog walking tips that you may want to consider when exercising during the dark hours:

-- Glow-in-the-dark collars, vests and leashes – So many products can be found on-line and in your favourite pet shop to ensure that you and your dog stay safe while walking in the dark.
+- Glow-in-the-dark collars, vests and leashes – So many products can be found online and in your favourite pet shop to ensure that you and your dog stay safe while walking in the dark.

 - Keep a tighter leash on your dog – It’s okay to let your dog have more freedom when walking during the daylight hours, but in the dark, it’s important that you keep dogs on a shorter lead to prevent them from roaming quite as much of safety precautions you take for you and your children.
 Keep them safe.

 - Be alert – staying alert is very important whilst out in the dark, whether with your dog or not.